Wearing clothing better suited to your skin tone could help keep it out of a landfill longer. Is it time to try a color analysis?

 Finding the shades and tones that suit you, and that you love, can help you build a wardrobe with staying power.
 When you shop (be it from a sustainable label or on a secondhand app), you can keep your color palette in mind and use it to help inform your choices.
 This increases the likelihood that you’ll love your new item and reduces the chance of it ending up in the trash anytime soon.
 “When you understand your colors — you no longer waste your time and money on clothes that don’t suit you – and you can be much more considered with your consumption of new things,” says color analysis Essie Walker in an interview for Eco-Age.

-She added: “Shopping second-hand, thrift or vintage should be encouraged and I love to do that with my clients – I do however think in general, that people’s attitude towards consuming clothing and their pace of shopping still needs to change, and this is where I think color analysis can help because it forces you to slow down.”
+She added: “Shopping second-hand, thrift or vintage should be encouraged, and I love to do that with my clients — I do however, think in general, that people’s attitude towards consuming clothing and their pace of shopping still needs to change, and this is where I think color analysis can help because it forces you to slow down.”

 But there’s a catch.
 Color analysis can also be used as an excuse to purge old clothes and replace them with new ones.
 This will only generate more waste, which is detrimental to the planet.
-When clothes end up in landfills, they contribute to potent greenhouse gas emissions and, if they’re made with synthetic fibers, they won’t biodegrade either.
-Often, donated secondhand clothing that isn’t up to scratch also ends up as waste.
-Much of it gets sent to African countries like Uganda and Ghana, for example, where it will still, inevitably, end up in a landfill.
+When clothes end up in landfills, they contribute to potent greenhouse gas emissions.
+If they’re made with synthetic fibers, they won’t biodegrade either.

 So if you’ve had a color analysis and it’s revolutionized the way you see your clothes, don’t be tempted to immediately throw away or donate anything that’s not in your palette.
 Ask yourself: Can it be given to a friend or a family member?
 Can it be sold on a resale app, like Vinted or Depop?
 Or can it have a new life as something else?
 If you want to donate, look for charity shops that are asking specifically for clothing, and make sure the items are stain- and rip-free to increase the chances of them being bought.